 so that

 where $\id^A_y(\o)$ is as in the statement and, after the change of variables $\o=\o^{(i)}$, we used the definition of $\rho_A$ to bound the relative density between $\o^{(i)}$ and $\o$.
-The statement of the lemma now follows at once. \end{proof} For future purpose we summarise the conclusion of our bounds. \begin{corollary} In the same assumptions of Lemmas \ref{A} and \ref{B}
+The statement of the lemma now follows at once. \end{proof} For future purpose we summarise the conclusion of our bounds. \begin{corollary} Under the same assumptions as in Lemmas \ref{A} and \ref{B}